Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Components/Readme.md

 - __storage_start__
   - Type: date
-  - Description: The date since the reactant has been stored.
+  - Description: The date since the component has been stored.

 - __additives__
   - Type: string
-  - Description: Additives for the storage of reactants can include antioxidants, stabilizers, drying agent, or even inert gases (argon, nitrogen), among others.
+  - Description: Additives for the storage of components can include antioxidants, stabilizers, drying agent, or even inert gases (argon, nitrogen), among others.

 - __removing/rethawing__
   - Type: sting
-  - Description: For specific applications, it may be crucial to track how often the reactant has been removed from storage and, if applicable, thawed.
+  - Description: For specific applications, it may be crucial to track how often the component has been removed from storage and, if applicable, thawed.

 - __thawing_process__
   - Type: string
-  - Description: If the reactant needs to be frozen, it is also important to know how this was carried out.
+  - Description: If the component needs to be frozen, it is also important to know how this was carried out.

 <hr>

 - __special_treatment__
   - Type: string
-  - Description: If there are any other specific characteristics or aspects related to the reactant that are important for reproducibility and are not described by the aforementioned metadata, they should be explained       here.
+  - Description: If there are any other specific characteristics or aspects related to a component that are important for reproducibility and are not described by the aforementioned metadata, they should be explained       here.

  <hr>